 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-A Company was ordered to assemble in the jungle about three blocks from their disabled tanks.
+A Company was ordered to assemble in the jungle about three blocks from their disabled tanks at kilometer 168.
 The members of the company divided the rations they had and also the pesos from the company’s treasury.
-Then they waited a few hours before the Japanese to make contact.
+Then they waited a few hours before the Japanese made contact.
 The Japanese came down a small tail and it was noted that several of them had red faces as if they had fevers.
 When one Japanese soldier fell over, the others beat him until he got up and stood on his own.
 This was the first sign that being a Japanese Prisoner of War was not going to be a pleasant experience.

 The members of the company were marched to the main north-south road where they were searched and stripped of watches, rings, wallets, and anything else the Japanese wanted.
 They next were made to form detachments of 100 men and made to march.
 They had started what they simply called “the march.”
 The guards were assigned a certain distance to cover and wanted to finish it as fast as possible so they moved the POWs at a fast pace which was hard for the POWs in worse shape.
 If a man fell the guards did not want to stop the column so they shot or bayoneted the man.
 When the guards finished their assigned part of the march, the POWs were allowed to rest, but when the new guards took over, they also wanted to finish their part of the march as fast as possible, so the POWs once again were moved at a fast pace.